nbraunsc/Fragments/README.md

 `python sow.py <input_file> <coords_file>`

-An example would look like this with an input file named `dummie_input.py` and a cml file with the coordinates and bonding order of the molecule called `largermol.cml`:
+An example with an input file named `dummie_input.py` and a coordinates file named `largermol.cml` is as follows:

 `python sow.py dummie_input.py largermol.cml`